Marker Logo

 Topics.
 This historical marker is listed in this topic list: Air & Space.
 A significant historical month for this entry is May 1961.

+Location.
 35° 3.933′ N, 106° 32.095′ W. Marker is in Albuquerque, New Mexico, in Bernalillo County.
 It is in Kirtland Air Force Base.
-Marker is on Eubank Boulevard SE south of Southern Boulevard SE, on the right when traveling south.
+It is on Eubank Boulevard SE south of Southern Boulevard SE, on the right when traveling south.
 The marker is on the grounds of the National Museum of Nuclear Science and History.
 A fee is necessary to access the marker.
 Touch for map.
 Marker is in this post office area: Albuquerque NM 87123, United States of America.
 Touch for directions.

 Hound Dog and Marker image.
 Click for full size.

-Photographed By J. Makali Bruton, August 23, 2021
+Photographed by J. Makali Bruton, August 23, 2021

 2. Hound Dog and Marker